 In the wake of the average employee turnover rate increasing, companies are looking for ways they can boost employee engagement.
 According to a 2019 Bureau of Labor Statistics (BLS) report, the annual average turnover rate in the U.S. is 44.3%.
 This increased amount of turnover in companies costs around $82,580 roughly 20 employees leave a company.

-One of the biggest puzzles that employers face is figuring out how to manage customer relationships.
+One of the biggest puzzles that employers face is figuring out how to manage customer relationships and CRM.
 There are no one-size-fits-all solutions to each customer interaction.
 You must be reactive and adaptive to maintain good relations.
 We know that building strong customer relationships can be difficult and time-consuming.
 An efficient CRM can effectively streamline the customer relationship processes.